If you’re excited about gaining hands-on work experience with Seed in a developing or emerging economy, you’ve come to the right place.

 - Current undergraduate students

-- Graduating Stanford senior students
+- Graduating Stanford students

 Submitting an application does not guarantee selection.
 An internship committee will assess all completed applications based on the following selection criteria: